 The Upper School curriculum asks students to apply what they learn by participating in a variety of creative projects.
 This is just a sampling of what you might see in any given year:

 Research Methods in Biology

-In this production oriented course, students learn the basics of electronics, programming, 3D printing, and laser cutting.
-From the first day of class to the last, students are using their hands in conjunction with their minds to create their very own projects out of wood, cloth, plastic, or whatever their imagination and technical dexterity allows.
+In this production-oriented course, students learn the basics of electronics, programming, 3D printing, and laser cutting.
+From the first day of class to the last, students use their hands in conjunction with their minds to create their own projects out of wood, cloth, plastic, or whatever their imagination and technical dexterity allow.